 Phone Screen Interviews: The Essential Step in Your Recruitment Process

 As soon as you shortlist a job applicant, you should do a Telephone Interview with them.
-Telephone Interviews are a quick, easy and essentially free way of screening applicants and help you to:
+Telephone Interviews are a quick and easy way of screening applicants and help you to:

-• Avoid unnecessary interviews, because by having a chat with the applicant early on, you can quickly see if they’re likely to be a good fit.
+• Avoid unnecessary interviews, because by having a professional conversation with the applicant early on you can quickly see if they’re likely to be a good fit.

-• See if the applicant is serious about your job, or just fishing.
+• See if the applicant is serious about your job, or just applying to anything.

 • Judge if your Great Performance Profile is realistic.